Yueleng/daily-english/chp1/06_How China forged self-made female billionaires.md

 infrared
 cryotherapy
 The ring’s most famous user is Jack Dorsey, the boss of Twitter, whose unusual wellness regime—which also incorporates near-infrared saunas, radiation-blocking Faraday tents, fasting and cryotherapy—prompted the New York Times this month to dub him “Gwyneth Paltrow for Silicon Valley”.

+mattress-chillers
+As well as electric blankets and mattress-chillers, sound machines and smart rings, there are also smart pillows, sleep-tracking watches and bracelets, intelligent sleep masks, brain-stimulating headbands, bedside sleep sensors and countless sleep-monitoring apps

+household
+Big companies in the field include household names such as Apple, Bose, Nokia and Philips.

+back-ordered
+After Mr Dorsey’s enthusiastic endorsement, the Oura rings are back-ordered by four to six weeks.

+mania
+The mania for sleep technology makes perfect sense for the tech industry, combining as it does several existing trends.

+guru
+As those in the startup world like to say, channelling Peter Drucker, a management guru, “what’s measured improves.”

+fastidious
+This ranges from wearing the same clothes every day, Steve Jobs-style (thus avoiding wasting time deciding what to put on), to fastidious fitness routines and complicated diets.

+wimp
+Relentlessly pursuing productivity only while you are awake is for wimps.

+hype
+Never mind that a study published in 2015, by researchers at Massachusetts General Hospital and Harvard Medical School, found that sleep-tracking devices could not accurately measure sleep, and that claims made about them were long on hype and short on solid evidence.

+dodgy
+Ignore the fact that another study, published in 2017 by researchers at two medical schools in Chicago, warned of the dangers of “orthosomnia”, defined as a “perfectionistic quest for the ideal sleep in order to optimise daytime function”, as obsessive users of sleep-tech devices self-diagnose sleep disturbances based on dodgy data, or stay awake all night worrying that they are falling behind by not sleeping as efficiently as rivals.

+clog
+Are the streets of your city clogged with Ubers?
+Try an electric scooter instead.

+deprivation
+Seen this way, the embrace of sleep-tracking is an indictment of the whole culture: it tackles the symptoms of sleep deprivation, but not the disease.

+batty
+But resist the temptation to dismiss all this as batty.

+bats an eyelid
+Now fitness trackers (including the Apple Watch) are mainstream and nobody bats an eyelid when people share details of their morning runs on Facebook.

+hail
+A series of previous examples—including the use of email, the embrace of online shopping, hailing a car with an app, or renting a room in an unfamiliar city from a complete stranger—are a reminder that the seemingly crazy things that Silicon Valley types do today, everyone else may end up doing in a decade’s time.
+In this case, in their sleep.